 So, to work as a radiographer in the UK, you need to be a member of the Health and Care Professions Council (HCPC) – the organization which regulates our profession here.
 If you’re not registered with HCPC, you’re actually breaking the law and will not be allowed to practice as a radiographer.
 They’re essentially there to protect the public, and make sure that radiographers meet standards for training and skills, etc.

-To apply for registration from Canada, you have to take the “International Route”.
-Once your application is sent, it may take up to four weeks for them to even begin processing the application, and then 60 working days after that, so the whole process can take up to four months, essentially.
+To apply for registration from Canada or anywhere outside of the UK, you have to take the “International Route”.
+Once your application is sent, it may take up to four weeks for them to even begin processing the application, and then 60 working days after that, so the whole process can take up to four months.
 Basically, be prepared to wait at least three months after you send off your application to get your letter of approval (or disapproval).
-I sent my application in September, and got my approval letter just before Christmas.
+I sent my application from Canada in September, and got my approval letter just before Christmas.

 To get the application together in the first place, it took me almost three months – I started the whole process in June.
 There’s a lot to the application… download the Guidance on completing the International application form, and read it through at least 15 times like I did… You probably will still have a lot of questions and confusion.
 Or maybe that’s just me being my usual worrisome self.
 I’m really good at convincing myself I’m going to fail/not be prepared/not got a clue what’s going on.

-The first section of it is simple – your name, home address, contact details, etc. However, you also have to provide proof of your identity, so certified copies of your passport or national ID card, and another document showing your full name and address such as an electricity bill, tax billor bank statement for example.
+This first section is simple – your name, home address, contact details, etc. However, you also have to provide proof of your identity, so certified copies of your passport or national ID card, and another document showing your full name and address such as an electricity bill, tax bill or bank statement for example.
 I think I sent in a bank statement with a copy of my passport.

 The third section is for your professional experience, so basically like a resume/CV.
 You need to include your manager/supervisor’s details and references from people who have either been your supervisor or “responsible for you in a professional capacity”.

 The fourth section is to explain your professional registration.
 In my case, I had to provide information for both CAMRT and NSAMRT.
+If I had been registered previously in any other country with any other professional body, I would include these here as well.
 Pretty simple, easy section.
 Phew.

 The language proficiency section is just to make sure you can effectively communicate in English, and since I was born in Canada with English as my first language, all I had to do was declare that English is my first language.
-Another easy section.
+Another easy section for me.

 So to sum it all up, what you’ll need is:

-– Proof of address such as bank statement or utility bill;
+- Proof of address such as a bank statement or utility bill

 - Passport photo